-PHOT 54 FIELD PHOTOGRAPHY 1 Unit Lecture: 12 hours total Lab: 12 hours total Recommended: Photography 1A with a "C" grade or better
+PHOT 54 FIELD PHOTOGRAPHY

+Recommended: Photography 1A with a "C" grade or

 Applied field photography through experience gained under close supervision on two days of field work, followed by critical review session one week later.
 May be taken four times for credit.
 24 hours total.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.